freakGE/dayz-linux-cli-launcher/README.md

 +favorites | +favorite | +fav => shows only favorites
 -favorites | -favorite | -fav => hides all favorites

-+ping => Shows ping on server (not recommended on large scale searchs!
-Unless u have time to wait...)
++ping => Shows ping on server (Not recommended on large scale searchs!
+Unless u have time to wait...), also u can see ping on server for faster result by going to server information >> 'ID i'

++foreign => shows foreign servers (Not recommended! it breaks whole grid system, I have zero experience encoding/decoding utf-8 so before I will learn smth about it, I have decided to hide them as default),
 ```

 For ex: